biomedbigdata/website/content/authors/julian_poschenrieder/_index.md

 ---

 While studying bioinformatics in the bachelor programme at TUM and LMU I joined the group biomedical big data within the scope of an internship to gain more practical experience in the fields of Bioinformatics.
-As I work for [Markus Hoffmann](/authors/markus_hoffmann) , I assist with c++ programming tasks for the development of an epistasis detection tool called GenEpiSeeker.
+As I work for [Markus Hoffmann](/authors/markus_hoffmann) , I assist with c++ programming tasks for the development of an epistasis detection tool called NeEDL.